No true religion on earth until 1919? Jehovah’s Witnesses’ view of church history

 The information that we have in the Book of Acts and in the rest of the New Testament shows that the church of the first century never had a formal, uniform organizational system.
 Naturally, in the very beginning of the church, the apostles performed leadership functions, primarily as authoritative teachers (Acts 2:42).
 The assignment of specific ministry duties to other believers took place as the need arose and typically in an informal fashion.
 The lack of any formal organization “running” the church is especially clear in the case of Saul of Tarsus—better known as Paul.
 He became an apostle as a result of the Lord Jesus appearing to him directly, with the group of existing apostles playing no role in his receiving that commission.
 Indeed, the believers in Jerusalem were initially afraid of Saul because they did not believe he was one of them (Acts 9:1-28).
 Saul and Barnabas were part of the Antioch church’s group of “prophets and teachers,” which under the prompting of the Spirit sent them on an evangelistic mission (Acts 13:1-3).
 We know this mission was not conducted under the direction of the Jerusalem church because later the Antioch church sent Paul and Barnabas to travel to Jerusalem to defend the ministry to uncircumcised Gentiles (Acts 15:1-2).
 As the rest of Acts 15 makes clear, the leadership of the Jerusalem church had not yet taken a position on the matter (see 15:6-7).

 The Watchtower claims that it represents God’s organization on earth.
 The status of Jehovah’s Witnesses as “an organized people” recognized by God as the true religion is dated by the Watchtower as having begun in 1919, as documented above.
-This means that prior to 1919 there was no “organized people” accepted by God as his people (although the Watchtower allows that there were a small number of individuals who personally were accepted by God).
-The logic of the Watchtower’s doctrine leads to the conclusion that Christ created an organization in the first century that became apostate and thus unacceptable, that no true Christian religion existed on the earth for eighteen centuries, and then true religion was restored in a newly organized people were created out of the “Bible Students” in the early twentieth century.
+This means that prior to 1919 there was no “organized people” that God accepted (although the Watchtower allows that there were a small number of individuals who personally were accepted by God).
+The logic of the Watchtower’s doctrine leads to the conclusion that Christ created an organization in the first century that became apostate and thus unacceptable, no true Christian religion existed on the earth for eighteen centuries, and then true religion was restored in a newly organized people were created out of the “Bible Students” in the early twentieth century.

 One searches the New Testament in vain for any support for this scenario of apostasy and restoration.
 The New Testament does speak of apostasy, a term that means falling away.
 However, nowhere does it speak of a total apostasy of the Christian religion, church, or organization as the Watchtower teaches.
 In the New Testament, apostasy is something that people do, never something that was to happen to the whole church.
 This is clear even in the very passages that Jehovah’s Witnesses cite to support their doctrine of a complete organizational apostasy.